fuzz/remote/blog/plastic.markdown

 trying to impress me.

 Exceptional programmers are difficult to find.
-If we take it that exceptional programmers are rare and key to success then it would seem incumbent on the companies who need these individuals to maintain work environments that remove barriers to working with them.
+If we take it that exceptional programmers are rare and necessary for success then it would seem incumbent on the companies who need these individuals to maintain work environments that remove barriers to working with them.